crash-horror/torss-snacker/README.md

 # torss-snacker
-Scan in an easy to read list, RSS links for torrents, magnet links and more.
+Scan in an easy to read list, RSS feeds for torrents, magnet links and more.